NCAR/HPC-Docs/docs/environment-and-software/hpc-software/vscode.md

 ```

 !!! danger
     Connecting to Derecho or Casper using VS Code Remote-SSH will place you on a login node.
 Be respectful of users on this shared resource and do not launch computationally or memory intensive tasks while connected to the login nodes.
 VS Code uses more memory than most processes running on the login nodes and you can easily be flagged for login node abuse by our automated systems.
-More information on how to reduce memory usage is available in the Tips section.

 ## Remote System